George Song

 );

 What’s happening?
-When we submit the form, we dispatch (addToCount) an action (<input name="numberToAdd">’s value).
+When we submit the form, we dispatch (addToCount) an action (the value from <input name="numberToAdd">).
 The reducer takes the current state (count) and the action (valueToAdd) to produce a new state (count + valueToAdd).

-Many examples you’ve seen of actions take the shape of { type, payload }.
-While that’s the convention, an action can be anything you like (including undefined).
+Many examples of actions you’ve seen use the shape { type, payload }.
+While this is a common convention, an action can be anything you like (including undefined).
 In this example, an action is simply a number.

 Use action Param Only

-Just like how we can choose to only use the currentState param in a reducer, we can choose to only use the action param.
+Just like how we can choose to only use the currentState param in a reducer, we can choose to only use the action parameter.

 return (